Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Sellersburg, Indiana, falls within the typical range seen in the state and compares favorably to both larger urban areas and nearby cities.
 While it may cost more than independent living or assisted living, it is a necessary investment for families seeking specialized care for loved ones with cognitive impairments.
 The affordability of memory care in Sellersburg, especially in comparison to larger cities in Indiana, makes it an appealing option for families in the region.

-For seniors who require assistance with daily living, Windsor Ridge can be the best choice for memory care assisted living in Jeffersonville, Indiana.
-Windsor Ridge contains a total capacity of 47 dementia and Alzheimer’s units.
-It offers services like access to geriatric nurse practitioner, emergency system with constant monitoring and puzzles and other memory care activities.
-Windsor Ridge is officially licensed by the state of Indiana with license # 18-004001-1.
+For seniors who require assistance with daily living, Wedgewood Healthcare Center can be the best choice for memory care assisted living in Clarksville, Indiana.
+Wedgewood Healthcare Center contains a maximum capacity of 124 dementia units.
+It offers services such as secure indoor and outdoor wandering areas, a pet friendly environment and special dementia and Alzheimer’s programs to increase feelings of comfort.
+Wedgewood Healthcare Center is licensed by the state of Indiana with license # 18-000166-1.

-Westminster Health Care Center, situated at 2210 Greentree N offers memory care service in Clarksville, Indiana and offers amenities such as community dining, emergency system with constant monitoring and on-site occupational and physical therapy services.
-Westminster Health Care Center is licensed to offer memory care in Clarksville, Indiana.
+Westminster Health Care Center, located at 2210 Greentree N offers memory care service in Clarksville, Indiana and offers services such as scheduled transportation, dressing and grooming assistance and activities and programs that lower anxiety.
+Westminster Health Care Center is licensed to offer assisted living and memory care in Clarksville, Indiana.
 Its license # 16-000100-1.

 When it comes to paying for memory care in Sellersburg, Indiana, many families look for financial assistance options that can help ease the burden of these often-expensive services.
 One common question that arises is whether Medicare can cover the costs of memory care in Sellersburg, Indiana.
 Let’s dive into this topic and explore the coverage and alternatives available for residents in the area.